kimlesieur/argonauts-frontend/README.md

 This project is a frontend made with React to perform CRUD operations on a PostgreSQL database.

-You can find the associated backend API on this repo :  [Agronauts Backend](https://github.com/kimlesieur/argonauts-backend)
+You can find the associated backend API on this repo :  [Argonauts Backend](https://github.com/kimlesieur/argonauts-backend)

 ## How to run this project ?

 To run the project, clone this repo and the [backend API](https://github.com/kimlesieur/argonauts-backend).
     1. Install depedencies with `npm i`
     2. Run both the backend and the frontend with `npm start`.
     3. Don't forget to customize your environment variables in the .env files !

 ## Dependencies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).